sa-tre/satre-specification/docs/source/standard.md

 ### 1.5 Risk management

-The ability of the organisation to measure, forecast and evaluate risks to information.
+The ability of the TRE organisation to measure, forecast and evaluate risks to information.

 | Statement | Guidance |
 | --------- | -------- |